 Most grocery stores sell fresh chicken liver in a plastic container for a few bucks.
-Fresh liver works the best, not frozen.
+Fresh liver works the best.
 Catfish are scavengers and can't resist a juicy chunk of liver on the end of a hook.
-The juice and smell from the meat in the water is a powerful attractant.
+The juice and smell from the meat in the water draws in the fish.

 When fishing with liver, it's important to store the container in a cooler to keep them firm and easier to bait onto a hook.
-In direct sun, the meat basically melts into goop inside the container.
+In direct sun, the meat basically melts into goop and it's hard to fish with.

 Fishing Location and Time

-Find a fishing hole known to hold channel catfish.
-The best time to catch these fish is in the spring when they move into shallow water to spawn, and in the evening, night time, or early morning, during the summer.
+Find a river or lake with channel catfish.
+My best spots are rivers.
+The best time to catch these fish is in the spring when they move into shallow water to spawn, and in the evening, night time, or early morning, when it's warm outside.

 After dark is one of the best times to fish shallow water and catch the big ones searching for food.
 When using chicken liver for bait, I've had the most success shore fishing in the back water of rivers, channels, or below a dam, using a rod holder positioned on the bank.